 There are many ways to fund your study abroad experience.
 It is never too early to research your options, start applying to scholarships, and save your money.

 - USF Education Abroad Administered Scholarships are partial scholarships awarded on a competitive basis to degree-seeking USF students.
-You must be accepted and committed to the study abroad program, pay the $500 deposit, and submit the scholarship application by February 15th in order to be eligible.
 Please note that these scholarships are never guaranteed, and awards can only help pay for a portion of your total costs.
 We highly encourage you to apply to many other scholarships.

 - USF has an Office of National Scholarships that helps students find scholarships of all kinds.
 You can create a profile on their website and let them help you find a scholarship that can be used for study abroad.

 - Florida Pre-Paid and Bright Futures can also be applied towards study abroad.
 Learn more here.

 - Financial aid can be applied towards study abroad.
 Please make an appoint with a Financial Aid Advisor to see if you are eligible.

 - If you are an Honors College student, you can inquire about their scholarships opportunities.

 - Ask your Academic Department if they offer any scholarships for students who study abroad.